Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Background Summary

 \section{Background \& Summary}

 Open Source Software (OSS) has recently been described as the ``infrastructure'' of the digital society~\cite{eghbal2020working}.
 OSS is an excellent example of open collaboration among many individuals that has a significant impact on the economy~\cite{lerner2002some, greenstein2014digital,nagle2018learning,nagle2019open}.
-Within specific OSS \textbf{ecosystems} - collections of software programs or libraries usually delineated by the use of a particular programming language like Rust, Python, or PHP - developers contribute software that depends on software already in the ecosystem, often created by strangers.
+Within specific OSS \textbf{ecosystems} - collections of software programs or libraries are in many cases, but not always delineated by the use of a particular programming language like Rust, Python, or PHP - developers contribute software that depends on software already in the ecosystem, often created by strangers.
 For instance, a library that generates data from probability distributions may use a random number generator from another library rather than writing a new one.
 The outsourcing of core functions leads to a \textit{rich structure of technical dependencies}, often represented as a network \cite{decan2019empirical}.
-These libraries are usually hosted on coding platforms like GitHub or Gitlab.
+These libraries are usually hosted on collaborative coding platforms like GitHub or GitLab.

 The nature of OSS contributions is such that the \textit{traces of activity of individuals} are observable, i.e., what they contributed to which libraries and when.
 The cumulative efforts of thousands of developers can reveal a great deal about the nature of collaborative projects and work~\cite{zoller2020topology}.
-Information on the \textit{use} and \textit{popular success} of individual libraries can be tracked over time~\cite{sinatra2016quantifying}, along with the co-evolution of technical dependencies and social collaboration~\cite{cataldo2008socio}.
+Information on the \textit{use}, \textit{visibility}, and \textit{popular success} of individual libraries can be tracked over time~\cite{sinatra2016quantifying}, along with the co-evolution of technical dependencies and social collaboration~\cite{cataldo2008socio}.
 Such data can give insight into the dynamics of massive and decentralized collaborations \cite{decan2019empirical} and how these digital ecosystems evolve.